 - Use of sedatives; and or opioid analgesics

-- Perioperative administration of α-blockers or anticholinergics (e.g., atropine)
+- Perioperative administration of α-agonists or anticholinergics (e.g., atropine)

 - Diagnostics: Bladder ultrasound; is not required but may be performed to assess the bladder volume.